Grey Divorce and Retirement

 I have a couple of theories on why this is happening, one is that, family life takes over and swallows your relationship as a couple, the business of running a household takes on a life of its own.
 It is easy to neglect your relationship with your spouse when there is a seemingly nonstop flow of activities between work, soccer practice, birthday parties, cooking, laundry and all of the other busyness it is easy to grow apart and takes work to maintain connected.

 This is compounded with both parents working, as most of us do, the juggling feels endless.
-“How does your afternoon look for you, can you pick up Johnny from baseball while I get Suzy from tennis?
+“How does your afternoon look for you, can you pick up our son from baseball while I get daughter from daycare?
 On the way back I will stop at the grocery store if you will start laundry.”, this becomes your dialogue together.
 Prior to children you probably spent your time together, together or together with friends, talking about what ever is of interest to you both, traveling, reading books, doing things as a couple.

 Once the children grow up and leave, it becomes apparent how far apart you now are from one another and after 20 or 30 years, that connection can be difficult to reignite.
 And if your relationship wasn’t nurtured over the years maybe you don’t even remember why you liked that person to begin with.
 The children are grown, so why stay together.